pdelbarba/gl3-examples/wikibooks/README.md

 I am slowly converting the examples to a different OpenGL Go binding which implements the API directly and completly.
-New binding is located here: https://github.com/chsc/gogl/
+New binding is located here: https://github.com/chsc/gogl/ Also the converted examples require Go weekly up to Go 1.

 The file texture.jpg is taken from http://commons.wikimedia.org/wiki/File:OpenGL_Tutorial_Texture_Flipped.png